mwarning/meshnet-lab/README.md

 JSON keys:

 - `source`, `target`: Mandatory.
-Name of the network namespace.
+Name or number of the node.
 Maximum of 6 characters long.
 - `source_tc`, `target_tc`: Optional.
 It will be appended to the `tc qdisc add dev <veth-interface> root` command and affects outgoing traffic on interface pairs connecting the bridges.
 (TODO: verify that this actually works)

 ## Usage